How to Spend a Perfect Artsy Traveler Day in Athens

 Display of art nouveau furniture at the Musée d’Orsay in Paris

-On the main floor, I make sure to see Manet’s Le Déjeuner sur l’herbe and Courbet’s evocative L’Origine du Monde.
+On the main floor, make sure to see Manet’s Le Déjeuner sur l’herbe and Courbet’s evocative L’Origine du Monde.

 The Gift Shop

-I always leave some time to browse the gift shop at the Musée d’Orsay where there are shelves full of beautiful art books along with plenty of art-encrusted swag.
-An umbrella emblazoned with van Gogh’s Sunflowers?
-A Manet fridge magnet?
-A Gauguin mug?
-They’re all here, and a great deal more.
+Always leave some time to browse the gift shop at the Musée d’Orsay where there are shelves full of beautiful art books along with plenty of art-encrusted swag.

-For a more detailed overview on how to spend an excellent few hours in the Musée d’Orsay, check out my post: Musée d’Orsay in Paris: An Inspiring Must-See for the Artsy Traveler
+For a more detailed overview on how to spend an excellent few hours in the Musée d’Orsay, check out my post: Musée d’Orsay in Paris: An Inspiring Must-See for the Artsy Traveler.

 Browsing Left Bank Shops

-The walk is fairly long, but I love it because it takes me past so many interesting shops.
+Although the walk is fairly long, it takes you past so many interesting shops.
 The area of the Left Bank between the Musée d’Orsay and the Boulevard Saint-Michel teems with boutiques offering antiques, objets d’art, and paintings.
-The variety of artsy stuff on display is truly astonishing.
-I really could spend an entire day peering into the shop windows.

 Shop window showing elegant vases on the Left Bank in Paris